pwdd/pwdd.github.io/_posts/2016-10-14-how-scala-is-evaluated.md

 //-> 4
 ```

-Functions are evaluated the same way: it evaluates the parameters, then it replaces the function by it's body definition and, at the same time, replace the named parameters by its values.
+Functions are evaluated the same way.
+First, the parameters are evaluated; then the function name is replaced by it's body and, at the same time, the named parameters are replaced by its values.

 ```scala
 def square(x: Int): Int = x * x